 Competition teams and student organizations: Getting involved in engineering related organizations can provide hands-one experience and industry contacts.
 Students can attend the New Student Welcome in the fall to see all of our student organizations and their activities.
 More information, including meeting times, is listed on the Benton Engineering Council site.

 Research: Conducting research under the supervision of a university faculty member provides insights into cutting edge applications of classroom concepts.
 Research opportunities are available to students at all levels, including freshmen.
 The Center for Undergraduate Research offers assistance in finding research projects.
 Students can also conduct their own research projects through the University Scholars Program.

-Career Resource Center: The Career Resource Center offers multiple resources for exploring a wide range of majors, including a career interest inventory called CHOMP.
+Career Connections Center: The Career Connections Center offers multiple resources for exploring a wide range of majors, including a career interest inventory called CHOMP.

 Peer Advisors: Engineering Peer Advisors are happy to talk with you about their experiences in engineering majors, their goals, and how they determined the best fit for them.

 - Dropping a class